 Blipcare Blip Wi-Fi Blood Pressure Monitor

-Although this monitor won't win any awards for its aesthetics, it does however pack some great features into a simple yet effective package.
-The Pyle Health smartphone app has a clean, colourful design allowing up to four different users to track their blood pressure.
+Although this monitor won't win any awards for its aesthetics, it does pack some great features into a simple yet effective package.
+The Pyle Health smartphone app has a clean, colourful design, allowing up to four different users to track their blood pressure.

 There's also a companion app to wirelessly transfer information - which can then be shared with family members or even your doctor.
 The Pyle Health app works with iOS 6 devices and later and with Android 4.3 devices and later.